 This class will utilize a partially flipped classroom.
-Each class will have a reading assignment and a 15-20 minute pre-lecture (available on the Lexis class website) that you should listen to prior to class.
-The pre-lecture will generally contain black-letter law and provide context for the cases.
-It may be helpful to listen to the pre-lecture before doing the reading.
-Note that actual class time will be consequently be a little shorter.

-Note that the pre-lecture for the first day of class reviews basic administrative law concepts covered in
+Each class will have a reading assignment and a typically 5-10 minute narrated Powerpoint pre-lecture (available on the Lexis class website) that you should listen to prior to class.
+The slides will generally introduce cases and sometimes black-letter law, and some will contain embedded audio.
+It will be helpful to listen to the pre-lecture before doing the reading.
+Note that actual class time will sometimes run a little shorter because of the pre-lectures.
+The pre-lecture for the first day of class reviews basic administrative law concepts covered in Statutory Interpretation and Regulation and is therefore optional.